GoogleCloudPlatform/recaptcha-edge/integration/mock_backend/README.md

 Run with `npm run start`

-For HTTPS, self-signed certs must be added to a `cert` directory.
+For HTTPS, self-signed certs must be added to a `certs` directory.
 Run the following command:

 `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout selfsigned.key -out selfsigned.crt`

 followed by:

-`mkdir cert && mv selfsigned.key selfsigned.crt cert`
+`mkdir certs && mv selfsigned.key selfsigned.crt certs`

 ## How to use